 About the Counseling Program

-The counseling program at Albany Options School (AOS) is unique in that our school serves predominantly eleventh and twelfth graders who are credit deficient.
+The counseling program at Albany Options School (AOS) is unique in that our school predominantly serves eleventh and twelfth graders who are credit deficient.
 Students are aware that this is often their “last best chance” to graduate from high school, and that their commitment to graduating is essential.
 The program is available to help students problem solve, deal with crisis and trauma, and help find additional resources.
-Getting students to a point so they can go back to the classroom and earn needed credit is the ultimate goal.
 Understanding each student’s needs is crucial, and developing an academic program that takes this into account is vital.
 The counseling program strives to help students stay in a positive and productive state so they can earn the credits necessary, and have the experiences they need to graduate from high school and pursue their post-secondary goals.

 Confidentiality: Confidentiality is key to a successful counseling program, but cannot always be guaranteed due to the nature of working in a school and with minors.
 Mrs. Harryman will always strive to maintain confidentiality unless the circumstances prevent it.

 Mental Health and Groups Student’s mental health wellness is a top priority at Albany Options School.
 If you believe you would benefit from participating in mental health counseling or groups, please let me know.
-AOS is partnered with both Linn County Mental Health and North Albany Wellness Center to provide mental health services on site at AOS or in their offices, and I would happily work with you to identify the best fit and provide a referral.
+AOS has partnered with North Albany Wellness Center to provide full-time mental health counseling on site, which includes individual and group counseling.
+If you are interested in learning more or would like a referral, please contact me.